endstone-insider/dwarf2cpp/README.md

 * Generated headers may not compile out-of-the-box.
 Manual adjustments may be required.
 * Templates, inline functions, and macros cannot always be reconstructed accurately.
 * Only works with binaries compiled with DWARF debug info.
-Stripped or release binaries will not work.
+Stripped binaries will not work.
 * Only trivially tested.
 It may fail with certain binaries.

 ## Acknowledgements